holgerhennig/machine-learning-IFC/README.md

 ## Examples & Tutorial
 ### CellProfiler for IFC
+This is an example of step 3 of the workflow.
 The goal in our example is to predict the cell cycle phase of the Jurkat cells.
 The examples folder contains a quick example with a small data set, which we hope may serve to become familiar with our workflow before analyzing your own data.
 The example data is also suitable for workshops & tutorials.
 The CellProfiler pipeline finishes in ~4 Minutes on a typical 4 core laptop.
 1. Download the files from this repository
 2. Install [CellProfiler](http://cellprofiler.org/)
 3. Open the file Step3_CellProfiler.cppipe in CellProfiler.
 Drag & drop the folder Step2_output_tiled_tifs into CellProfiler